Auditing in Confluence

 - Go to more options > Settings.

-- In the Coverage level drop-down, choose the level to log the events you need, or Off to stop collecting events from a particular area.
+- In the Coverage level drop-down, select the level to log the events you need, or Off to stop collecting events from a particular area.

 Coverage level definitions